polarbart/HexcellsAI/README.md

  - Blue hexagon is bound to the left mouse button

 Also mind the following:
- - The executed python script, takes control over your mouse
+ - The executed python script takes control over your mouse
    - If bugs occur, you may not be able to gain its control back
- - The detection of the game elements is not perfect and therefore the AI may fail
+ - The detection of the game elements is not perfect and therefore the AI may fail sometimes (in round about one out of 50 cases)
+   - I could not accumulate all templates e. g. for the blue hexagons w/ numbers the templates for number 16 and 17 are missing
+   - I hardcoded everything
+   - The code is a mess
  - The AI does not work for levels 1-1 to 2-6 since the hexagons are larger in these levels

-With that in mind you can try the AI on your own.
+With that in mind, you can try the AI on your own.
 Start the game and select a level such that the "REMAINING" lettering can be seen in the top right.
 Then execute the [solve.py](solve.py) script and bring the Hexcells window to front.